ryantusi/ryantusi/README.md

 <img width="100%" align="center" src="banner.gif" />

 <h5 align="center">👨‍💻 Hello there!
 I'm a software engineering enthusiast on a journey to merge innovation with creativity.
-As a versatile student developer, I'm driven by a passion for crafting remarkable digital experiences and diving into the realms of Artificial Intelligence and Machine Learning 🚀.
+As a versatile student developer, I'm driven by a passion for crafting remarkable digital experiences and diving into the realms of Artificial Intelligence and Machine Learning 🚀.</h5>

-🎨 Beyond coding, I thrive in design realms, sculpting graphics that breathe life into ideas.
-As a team leader, I orchestrate harmony among diverse talents, channeling collaborative spirits towards successful project horizons.
+<h5>🎨 Beyond coding, I thrive in design realms, sculpting graphics that breathe life into ideas.
+As a team leader, I orchestrate harmony among diverse talents, channeling collaborative spirits towards successful project horizons.</h5>

-🌟 Mentoring is my forte; I relish guiding aspiring minds, nurturing their potential in both academia and industry.
-Balancing project management finesse with event organizing prowess, I've orchestrated seamless spectacles while juggling multiple hats 🎩.
+<h5>🌟 Mentoring is my forte; I relish guiding aspiring minds, nurturing their potential in both academia and industry.
+Balancing project management finesse with event organizing prowess, I've orchestrated seamless spectacles while juggling multiple hats 🎩.</h5>

-📚 Constant learning is my compass; I'm continually honing skills, eager to contribute my multifaceted expertise to the ever-evolving landscape of software engineering.
+<h5>📚 Constant learning is my compass; I'm continually honing skills, eager to contribute my multifaceted expertise to the ever-evolving landscape of software engineering.
 Join me on this journey of innovation, collaboration, and relentless growth!</h5><br>

 <img width="30%" align="right" src="github_image.gif" /><br>